advexp/component-advexp.settings-new/README.md

 A way of using this plugin may be seen in the component examples:
 Sample.CognitoSyncSettings.Android and Sample.CognitoSyncSettings.iOS as well as TODOList.iOS and TODOList.Android, reflecting the interaction between Amazon Cognito Sync and Advexp.Settings dynamic settings (this example is an adaptation of the example from Amazon)

+#####Cloud: Configure app remotely by using Google Firebase Remote Config

+To add this ability, you need to install the Google Firebase Remote Config NuGet package for [iOS](https://www.nuget.org/packages/Xamarin.Firebase.iOS.RemoteConfig/) or [Android](https://www.nuget.org/packages/Xamarin.Firebase.Config/), add the **Advexp.FirebaseRemoteConfig.Plugin.iOS/Android** and **Advexp.FirebaseRemoteConfig.Plugin.Standard** assemblies to the references, and register the plugin:

+    SettingsBaseConfiguration.
+        RegisterSettingsPlugin<IFirebaseRemoteConfigPlugin, FirebaseRemoteConfigPlugin>();

+Next, follow instructions in the Google [Firebase console](https://console.firebase.google.com/u/0/) section Grow -> Remote Config

+#####Cloud: Dynamic settings and Google Firebase Remote Config

+Dynamic settings added to the Google Firebase console can be obtained via *IDynamicSettingsPlugin* interface.
+This interface can be obtained by casting *IFirebaseRemoteConfigPlugin* to type *IDynamicSettingsPlugin*.
+For these dynamic settings, only the Load operation is available.

+In evaluation version of the Google Firebase Remote Config plugin “v2\_AdvexpSettingsEvaluation\_” prefix will be added to setting names.
+Functions, to specify default values using xml resource (Android) or plist file (iOS) does not implemented.
+Also *FirebaseRemoteConfigConfiguration.ExpirationDuration* value cannot be changed and function *IFirebaseRemoteConfigPlugin.Fetch(long expirationDuration)* is not implemented.
+By default, value of expiration duration is 43200 seconds (12 hours).

+A way of using this plugin may be seen in the component examples:
+Sample.FirebaseRemoteConfig.Android, Sample.FirebaseRemoteConfig.iOS and Sample.FirebaseRemoteConfig.PCL-iOS

 #####Saving and loading settings by using JSON

-To add this capability, you need to install the [Json.NET](https://components.xamarin.com/view/json.net) component in your project, add the **Advexp.JSONSettings.Plugin.PCL** assembly to the dependencies, and register the plugin:
+To add this capability, you need to install the [Json.NET](https://www.nuget.org/packages/Newtonsoft.Json) NuGet package in your project, add the **Advexp.JSONSettings.Plugin.Standard** assembly to the references, and register the plugin:

     :::csharp
 	SettingsBaseConfiguration.